u-siri-ous/various-acsai/ml/1 - Intro to learning paradigms.md

 The model already encounters both the training and testing, while, under the inductive learning policy, **only** the training data is encountered when training the model

-**Deduction** is applied to obtain generalizations from a solved example and its explanation, obtaining general knowledge from general knowledge
+**Deduction** is applied to obtain generalizations from a solved example and its explanation, obtaining general knowledge from specific knowledge

 **Deduction is truth-preserving** as new knowledge cannot compromise old knowledge